Maximilian Wöber: Red Bull Salzburg

 On 13 August 2019, Wöber agreed to a five-year contract with Austrian side FC Red Bull Salzburg for a reported fee of €12 million, making him the most expensive player in Austrian Bundesliga.

 Leeds United

 On 3 January 2023, Wöber signed a four-and-a-half-year contract with English Premier League club Leeds United for an undisclosed fee.

 On 8 January 2023 Wöber made his debut in the FA Cup third round draw against Cardiff City as a second-half substitute at the Cardiff City Stadium.
 On 13 January 2023 he made his Premier League debut in the 2–1 defeat to Aston Villa.

 Borussia Mönchengladbach (loan)

 On 31 July 2023, Wöber joined German Bundesliga club Borussia Mönchengladbach on a season-long loan.

 Return to Leeds

 Wöber returned to Elland Road for the 2024–25 season, where he scored his first goal for The Whites in a 2–0 home win on 7 December 2024 over Derby County.

+On 22 July 2026, Leeds United confirmed Wöber had left the club after the two parties agreed to mutually terminate the final 12 months of his contract.